Decoding 3/7: A Deep Dive into Converting Fractions to Decimals

 Understanding Fractions and Decimals

 Before we embark on the conversion, let's refresh our understanding of fractions and decimals.
-A fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
+But a fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
 A decimal, on the other hand, represents a fraction where the denominator is a power of 10 (10, 100, 1000, etc.).
 Decimals are written using a decimal point, separating the whole number part from the fractional part.

 Method 1: Long Division